 You can also enable the Configure ETP Client as local computer web proxy setting in the client configuration.
 For more information, see ETP Client configuration settings.
 However, the Overwrite Device Proxy Settings setting in the policy takes precedence over the client configuration setting.

 - Classify as the Default Action.
-When you select Classify in the Default Action menu of a policy, you allow ETP Proxy to analyze domains that are not in ETP Threat Intelligence, custom lists, or in an Acceptable Use Policy (AUP).
-This action is also used for AUP categories that have no action assigned.
+When you select Classify in the Default Action menu of a policy, you allow ETP Proxy to analyze domains that are not in ETP Threat Intelligence, custom lists, or part of an acceptable use policy (AUP) or application visibility and control (AVC) category.
+This action is also used for categories that have no action assigned.

 Depending on ETP proxy configuration, version 3.0.4 or later also supports ETP Proxy when it’s configured to scan only risky web traffic.
-For more information, see ETP Client for DNS and risky web traffic.
+For more information, see ETP Client for DNS only.

 - Detects an end user's network conditions.